latex3/tagging-project/documentation/wtpdf-from-latex.md

 ----

-You may directly run the example above, or edit it within this web page before generating the PDF.
+You may directly run the example above, or edit it within this web page, before generating the PDF.
 Please keep the examples relatively small.

 The PDF will (by default) be generated via a standard TeXLive 2024